Update on 22nd December 2020

 As the name suggests, there are cases where the Input Tax Credit (ITC) claimed earlier needs to be reversed on the happening of certain events.
 The reversal could be on account of excess credit claimed earlier or events such as the use of capital goods for other than business purpose, goods subsequently lost or given away as free samples etc. Along with reversal some of these items could attract interest as well.

 From a reporting perspective, a reversal of Input Tax Credit (ITC) actually implies that the amount is added to the taxpayer’s output tax liability.
 Almost all the cases of Input Tax Credit (ITC) reversal pertain to internal documentation and processes of the taxpayer and cannot be ascertained only on the basis of the GSTR 2A data.
-Hence, to streamline the reversal process, appropriate checks and balances should be provided in the accounting systems.
-Some such checks can be highlighting events or setting up alerts in the system for events which need further action for Input Tax Credit (ITC) computation and reversal.

 1. Defining Internal Processes and Controls:

 ITC computation not only needs data from the GST system i.e. GSTR2A but also additional information which is available in the accounting or ERP systems.
 Hence, there are various steps and events that taxpayers need to track internally which can help timely and correct computation of ITC.
 This includes identifying checkpoints like receipt of goods and/or receipt of the last lot of goods and timely documenting the same.
-A proper Product and Service Master maintained at the accounting level can help to identify Negative List of Goods and Services for ITC claim.
-Likewise, capturing invoice level data about other additional information such as type of goods – input/capital, purpose of transaction – business, non-business etc. or mechanism to identify events related to reversal of ITC can help minimise future complications.
-Automation of data entry can also help in minimising errors

 2. Robust GST Reconciliation:

 For the Government, the data reported by vendors is the basis of monitoring ITC claims by the recipient.
-Hence, it becomes quintessential to compare and match the internal (procurement receipts) and external versions (GSTR-2A download from GST system) of the same data.
+Hence, it becomes quintessential to compare and match the internal (procurement receipts) and external versions (GSTR-2A download from the GST system) of the same data.
 This is what GST Reconciliation is all about.

 3. Comprehensive Reports